senpay/senpay.github.io/_pages/ta/ftm/feature_tests.md

  - Decrease reliance on Big and Medium automated checks
  - Increase test suite speed and stability

-## Known limitations
+## Important observations

-This approach is specifically designed for the "dedicated Test automation engineer" set up.
+1) Originally this approach is specifically designed for the "dedicated Test automation engineer" set up.
 I.e. where there's person\several people responsible solely for test automation.
 In other words, when developers don't write test automation themselves.
+However it was proven that it can be used as TDD-practice

-However, one of the biggest disadvantages of this approach is that it requires a good deal of expertise and knowledge of software development and programming.
+2) One of the biggest disadvantages of this approach is that it requires a good deal of expertise and knowledge of software development and programming.
 In addition, being able to use coverage analysis tools may be very helpful as well.

-However, my personal opinion is that software development and programming knowledge is must-have for a Senior Tester or Test Automation Engineer anyway.
+3) This is one of the 'outside-in' TDD approaches.

 ## Implementing Feature tests model

 The algorithm itself is quite simple:
 1) Identify feature
-2) Find where this feature is actually implemented
+2) Find where this feature is actually should implemented
-3) Write the smallest possible automated check which checks this feature
+3) Write the smallest possible failing test which could checks this feature
+4) Implement functionality
+5) Refactor
+6) Repeat

+### Non-TDD example

 As an example, I suggest a simple application, that allows adding new users to the database (link to the repository with the application: [https://github.com/senpay/login-form-ftmodel](https://github.com/senpay/login-form-ftmodel))